-On April 28, 2020, the Board adopted several temporary Security Lending Program risk-reducing strategies to minimize potential losses due to unusual and more volatile market conditions as a result of COVID pandemic.
+The Security Lending Program risk-reducing strategies aim to minimize potential losses due to unusual and more volatile market conditions as a result of COVID pandemic adopted by the Board on April 28, 2020, continue to remain in place as of the fiscal year ended June 30, 2024.
 These strategies include (1) temporarily reducing the volume of loans in order to reduce LACERS overall exposure; (2) shorten the duration and maturity of individual investments to 60 days; and (3) require a non-U.S. country to hold a sovereign credit rating of AA- or higher (or the equivalent) by at least two Nationally Recognized Statistical Rating Organizations (NRSRO) in order for non-U.S. government or corporate debt to be eligible for investment.
-These strategies remained in place through the fiscal year ended June 30, 2023.

-During fiscal year ended June 30, 2023, LACERS income and expenses related to securities lending were \$4,384,000 and \$657,000 respectively, a decrease of 4.2%, or \$164,000 from prior fiscal year's net security lending income (income net of expenses).
+During fiscal year ended June 30, 2024, LACERS income and expenses related to securities lending were \$3,865,000 and \$579,000 respectively, a decrease of 11.8%, or \$441,000 from prior fiscal year's net security lending income (income net of expenses).